Daksh-Pat/API-and-ML-projects/README.md

 -Numpy Neural Network:
 A python program which utilizes the numpy library to form a simple neural network with forward and back propagation

+-ECCC Weather Data Download Script:
+A script which I made to download the monthly weather data for Trenton Airport and Bellevile into a csv file for all the years both stations had existed.